sagb/alttab/INSTALL.md

 Binaries
 --------

-* In Debian _unstable_ and Ubuntu _bionic_, install alttab from the official repository:
+* In Debian _unstable_ or Ubuntu _bionic_, install alttab from the official repository:

     ```
     apt install alttab